vinn-ie/OPEN_ROCKET_TRACKER/README.md

 USB-C battery charging.

 To do:
-Implement in Zephyr RTOS.
+* Implement in Zephyr RTOS.
-Build a low cost base station with LCD screen to output GPS coordinates, and direction to position usings GPS and compass.
+* Design low cost base station with SD card logger, and LCD screen to output GPS coordinates, and direction to position usings GPS and compass.
+* Update serial programmer design to allow easy jumpers.